 Let’s take the example of a handbag.
 You use the strings on your handbag to lift it and carry it around.
 Depending upon the weight inside the bad the amount of tension in the string also varies and eventually when the load exceeds the load-carrying capacity of the string, it breaks.

-To make it more interesting, consider that the two strings on your bag are of different length and the bag is quite heavy so you take the help of your friend to pick it up.
+To make it more interesting, consider that the two strings on your bag are of different lengths and the bag is quite heavy so you take the help of your friend to pick it up.
 Each holding one string.

 To avoid the bag from touching the ground, you and your friends would be at a different distance from the bag.
 Taking your hand level as the reference to the angle made by the strings on that reference would be different.